CheckPointSW/terraform-provider-infinity-next/README.md

 - Set the credentials explicitly or through input variables, in the `.tf` file that defines the `provider` block using the fields `client_id` and `access_key`

 Note that credentials are per region, which can be configured with the `region` field of the provider's definition.
-It defaults to "eu" and currently it accepts either "eu" or "us".
+It defaults to "eu" and currently it accepts: "eu", "us", "in", "au", "ae" and "ca".

 ### Publish and Enforce your changes _(Required)_